S-2632

 Plain Language

-Before using AI to record or transcribe a therapy session, the licensed professional must provide the patient (or their legally authorized representative) written notice that AI will be used and explain the specific purpose of the AI tool.
-The patient must then provide consent — which is defined strictly as a clear, explicit, affirmative written agreement that is freely given, informed, and revocable.
-Burying the disclosure in a general terms-of-use agreement, passive UI interactions like hovering or closing content, or deceptive tactics do not constitute valid consent.
-This obligation applies specifically when AI is used for supplementary support involving session recording or transcription.
+When a licensed professional uses AI to record or transcribe a therapy session, the professional must first inform the patient (or their legally authorized representative) in writing that AI will be used and explain the specific purpose of the AI tool.
+The patient must then provide consent that meets a high bar: it must be a clear, explicit, freely given, informed, written affirmative act and must be revocable.
+Buried-in-TOS consent, passive interactions like hovering or closing content, and deceptively obtained agreements do not qualify.
+This consent requirement applies only when sessions are recorded or transcribed — use of AI for other supplementary support tasks (e.g., organizing referrals) does not independently trigger this consent obligation.

 Statutory Text